Considering Grad School?

-Considering Grad School?
 We have good news for you - there are many graduate programs and scholarship opportunities specifically for volunteer alumni.
-The following resources are included in this section:
+Please scroll down to discover Graduate Programs (some offering discounts to former volunteers), Scholarships, Virtual Grad Fairs, AmeriCorps information, and Idealist Grad Fairs.

 Aquinas Institute - Aquinas Institute of Theology is a graduate school of theology and ministry located in St. Louis, MO, and operated by the Dominican Friars.
 Many of our master’s degrees and graduate certificate programs can be completed online “synchronously” with our on-campus courses.
 Aquinas Institute waives the application fee for Catholic Volunteer Network alumni.
 To apply, or for more information, contact the admissions office at 1.800.977.3869, or visit: www.ai.edu.

 Claremont Lincoln University - At CLU, we offer 3 innovative Master’s degrees in Ethical Leadership, Interfaith Action, and Social Impact.
 Our students develop capacities for compassionate leadership across social sectors.
 In an interconnected age, these individuals will engage in dialogue and collaboration across cultural, ideological, religious and economic perspectives.
-Significant scholarship opportunities are available for each of the programs for the upcoming October 2016 start term.
+Significant scholarship opportunities are available for each of the programs.
 Application fee waivers are also available through the Office of Admission.
 Please contact [email protected] or 909-667-4485 for more information.

 College of William and Mary - Masters of Accounting - You’ve spent the last few years helping others.
 This year, let us help you launch a meaningful career - Help worthy organizations thrive: identify problem areas and offer solutions; Act as financial steward: help hardworking boards invest wisely; Ensure that every charitable donation is used well - How?
 Understand the financial picture.
 At the W&M Master of Accounting program, we bring students from all over the world and from all walks of life together to achieve a common goal: become financial services professionals who make a difference.
 Non-accounting majors complete the program in ONE YEAR.
 MAcc program scholarships for Catholic Volunteer Network alumni and application fee waivers are available.
 For more information, contact Martha Howard, Sr. Associate Director, Master of Accounting program, 757-221-2875, [email protected].